russb78/RDuD2/README.md

 =====

 This project uses:

-Nanpy, an Arduino Firmata project and is a strict requirement.
+Nanpy, an Arduino Firmata project (and is a strict requirement).

-A Raspberry Pi with Raspbian
+A Raspberry Pi with Raspbian installed.

 A frindo.org robot platform (inc. Arduino and sensors)